-The Program Mode in Section 7 describes several rules that must be followed to successfully program a part.
+The Program Mode in Section 7 describes several rules which must be followed to successfully program a part.
 In addition, a program must make sense geometrically.

-Data errors will nearly always be detected when the ProtoTRAK LX3 runs through a program--either as a Trial Run or on an actual part run.
+Data errors will nearly always be detected when the ProtoTRAK LX2 runs through a program--either as a Trial Run or on an actual part run.
 They may also be detected in the Set Up mode when using the Draw Part or Tool Path Graphics routines.

-Whenever the ProtoTRAK LX3 detects a data error the display will change to a screen typified by the example below.
+Whenever the ProtoTRAK LX2 detects a data error the display will change to a screen typified by the example below.

-STATUS

-EXPLANATION

-The programmed arc or circle is a point.
+STATUS EXPLANATION The programmed arc or circle is a point.
 XZ begin, end, center are the same.

-INFORMATION

-Data Err > CONVERSATION RETURN > SOFT KEYS
+SOLUTION Check all XZ dimensions. > INFORMATION Data Error 5013 around event 21 > CONVERSATION RETURN > SOFT KEYS the event which is in error since the system often "looks ahead" to make sure there is compatibility from one event to another.

 The Conversation Line displays the error number (not necessarily important to you) and the event where the error was detected.
-This is not necessarily the event which is in error since the system often "looks ahead" to make sure there is compatibility from one event to another.
+This is not necessarily